 - Any disciplinary actions that had been filed against me (once again – none)

 - States that I'm licensed to transact business in

-- Industry exams that I've passed (Series 7 and 66)
+- Industry exams that I've passed and when I passed them (Series 7 and 66)

-- All my previous employment history (I forgot I worked at Gadzooks!)
+- All my previous employment history for the previous 10 years

-- Outside Affiliations- this will show if the advisor is involved with any outside business activities.
+- Outside Affiliations/Other Business Interests – this will show if the advisor is involved with any outside business activities.
 (As you can see on mine, I had listed my revenue from my Google Adsense)